Mini Goldendoodle: Your Complete Guide17 minutes

 What Do Mini Goldendoodles Look Like?

 Due to the inheritance of the long-haired golden retriever and the curly poodle, these dogs are a ball of fluff as puppies.
 Not only are they adorable, but they also have a teddy-bear appearance that makes them irresistible to would-be pet parents.
+They also come in colors ranging from golden to red to dark brown.

 Mini goldendoodles can vary in size depending on which breed characteristics they take on.
 However, mini goldendoodles are generally well proportioned with large, expressive eyes, a rounded head, and a short to medium-sized muzzle.
 Mini goldendoodles also share the leg characteristics of the poodle, which gives them a “prance-like” gait.
 They also have floppy ears and a long, fluffy, or feathered tail (like the golden retriever).